saravananethaji/referenceprojects/StatusCheckWeb/ReadMe.md

 ## Getting Started
 Two options available for the usage
-*Build and Use
-     Download this web project and import into eclipse workspace as dynamic web project.Execute build.xml to compile and create web application binary.
+* [Build and Use] - Download this web project and import into eclipse workspace as dynamic web project.Execute build.xml to compile and create web application binary.
-* Download Binary and Use
-    Download StatusCheckWeb.war from this project and follow the instructions provided in "TOMCAT DEPLOYMENT" section ...
+* [Download Binary and Use]Download StatusCheckWeb.war from this project and follow the instructions provided in "TOMCAT DEPLOYMENT" section
+...

 ### Prerequisites